 Filatova, T, van der Veen, A & Parker, DC 2009, 'Land Market Interactions between Heterogeneous Agents in a Heterogeneous Landscape-Tracing the Macro-Scale Effects of Individual Trade-Offs between Environmental Amenities and Disamenities', CANADIAN JOURNAL OF AGRICULTURAL ECONOMICS-REVUE CANADIENNE D AGROECONOMIE, vol. 57, no. 4, pp. 431-457.View/Download from: Publisher's site

-Lee, JS & Filatova, T 2017, 'A network analytic approach to investigating a land-use change agent-based model' in Advances in Social Simulation 2015, Springer, Germany, pp. 231-240.View/Download from: UTS OPUS or Publisher's site
+Lee, JS & Filatova, T 2017, 'A network analytic approach to investigating a land-use change agent-based model' in Advances in Social Simulation 2015, Springer, Germany, pp. 231-240.View/Download from: Publisher's site

 © Springer International Publishing AG 2017.
 Precise analysis of agent-based model (ABM) outputs can be a challenging and even onerous endeavor.
 Multiple runs or Monte Carlo sampling of one’s model (for the purposes of calibration, sensitivity, or parameter-outcome analysis) often yields a large set of trajectories or state transitions which may, under certain measurements, characterize the model’s behavior.
 These temporal state transitions can be represented as a directed graph (or network) which is then amenable to network analytic and graph theoretic measurements.
 Building on strategies of aggregating model outputs from multiple runs into graphs, we devise a temporally constrained graph aggregating state changes from runs and examine its properties in order to characterize the behavior of a land-use change ABM, the RHEA model.
 Features of these graphs are transformed into measures of complexity which in turn vary with different parameter or experimental conditions.
 This approach provides insights into the model behavior beyond traditional statistical analysis.
 We find that increasing the complexity in our experimental conditions can ironically decrease the complexity in the model behavior.

-Niamir, L & Filatova, T 2017, 'Transition to low-carbon economy: Simulating nonlinearities in the electricity market, Navarre region, Spain' in Advances in Social Simulation 2015, Springer, Germany, pp. 321-327.View/Download from: UTS OPUS or Publisher's site
+Niamir, L & Filatova, T 2017, 'Transition to low-carbon economy: Simulating nonlinearities in the electricity market, Navarre region, Spain' in Advances in Social Simulation 2015, Springer, Germany, pp. 321-327.View/Download from: Publisher's site

 Coupled climate-economy systems are complex adaptive systems.
 While changes and out-of-equilibrium dynamics are in the essence of such systems, this dynamics can be of a very different nature.
 Specifically, it can take a form of either gradual marginal developments along a particular trend or exhibit abrupt nonmarginal shifts .
 Nonlinearities, thresholds, and irreversibility are of particular importance when studying coupled climate-economy systems.
 Strong feedbacks between climate and economy are realized through energy: economy requires energy for literary every sector, for development in literary any sector, while emissions need to stabilize and be even reduced to avoid catastrophic climate change .
 Possibilities of passing some thresholds that may drive these climate-energy-economy (CEE) systems in a completely different regime need to be explored.
 However, currently available models are not always suitable to study nonlinearities, paths involving critical thresholds and irreversibility .
 To be able to formulate an appropriate energy policy for this complex adaptive CEE system, policymakers should ideally have decision support tools that are able to foresee changes in energy market over the coming decades to plan ahead accordingly.
 Many macro models, that assume rational representative agent with static behavior, are designed to study marginal changes only.
 So there is a need for models that are able to capture nonlinear changes and their emergence.